Whichever regional Vinyl acetate monomer markets you work in, ICIS offers the thorough pricing information you need to operate with confidence.

 Insight and analysis of factors driving prices.

-US vinyl acetate monomer (VAM) export prices declined in Q4 due to weaker pricing in Latin America, as economic uncertainty continues to impact the region.
+US vinyl acetate monomer (VAM) domestic contracts and spot export prices rose in Q2 due to heavy turnaround activity in the acetyls sector.

 The ICIS US vinyl acetate monomer (VAM) report is a weekly commentary based on a US Gulf (USG) contract price in cents per pound and is converted into dollars per tonne.